fractalide/fractalide-website-styx/data/site-partials/main.md

                 <div class="text-center">
                     <h2 class="text_blue fractal_blue">Hyperflow</h2>
                     <p>
-                        People need a simple way to use smart contracts.
-Hyperflow is a browser for smart contracts and cryptocurrencies.
-It allows users to build and run dapps such as wallets.
+                        We need a simple way to use smart contracts.
+Hyperflow is a browser for smart contract dapps and cryptocurrencies.
+It allows anyone to build and run dapps, such as cyrptocurrency wallets.
                     </p>
                     <a class="" href="/hyperflow/">Learn more</a>
                 </div>